Thursday, 29 November 2012

 PETS George Clooney has a long history of pet ownership, including Einstein, a cocker spaniel who passed away in 2017

 Clooney had a pet pig named Max, who lived with him for 18 years, even accompanying him to interviews.
-Max was a beloved part of his life until the pig's death in 2006.
+Max was a beloved part of his life until the pig's death on December 1, 2006.
 Clooney chose not to replace Max, as their bond was irreplaceable.

 The Clooneys are known for their love of animals and commitment to adopting rescue pets, including Millie, a basset hound adopted from the San Gabriel Valley Humane Society in 2015.